diane630/Books-to-Movies-adaptation-Search-Engine/README.md

 In "main.py", a basic Flask application communicates with Elastic Search database using ["query string"](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) queries for retrieving search results and ["more like this"](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html) queries for retrieving similar documents.

 # Self-evaluation
 This project is meant to develop a search engine for book-to-movie or movie-to-book adaptations.
-So, the project includes two parts: first, build a basic search engine to source a specific document of one catagory (a book or a movie); second, given a known document, recommend similar documents from the other catagory (movies or books).
+It includes two parts: first, build a basic search engine to source a specific document of one catagory (a book or a movie); second, given a known document, recommend similar documents from the other catagory (movies or books).

 For example, an user can enter a phrase (e.g. Harry Potter and the Sorcerer's Stone) and select a catagory (movie), and the application will retrieve search result for all relevant movies.
 The user can then select any of them, click the recommend button, and book recommendations for this movie  will be returned(e.g. Harry Potter and the Sorcerer's Stone (Harry Potter, #1) along with other Harry Potter series book).
 Users can also adjust the number of results for both search and recommendation.